HL7/cds-hooks/input/pagecontent/index.md

 }
 ```

+Note that resolve().ofType(SomeResource).id can sometimes be performed merely by extracting information from the reference rather than actually resolving the resource.

 An expression SHALL only refer to prefetch parameters defined earlier in the list.

 A prefetch token can contain multiple path selectors delimited with pipes, for example the following includes Practitioners referenced by PractitionerRole as well as Practitioners referenced directly: